UI Components

 Bind Visible

 @BindVisible changes a component’s visibility from the PMO by invoking a method named is[PropertyName]Visible().
-When annotating an entire PMO the method is isVisible().

 The aspect has a default value of type VisibiltyType with the option DYNAMIC.
 Using this annotation, it is no longer necessary to specify the visible property with VisibleType.DYNAMIC in components, e.g. @UILabel.